 Coordinates: N 54.32403, W 2.52606

 There are some great short walks through the town and down towards the picturesque River Rawthey.
 Behind Westwood Books, a short steep path leads up to Castlehaw, once the site of a motte and bailey Norman castle dating from the 11th century, now a good viewpoint.
+Behind that the steep slopes lead up the Howgill fells which are popular with walkers.
 A short drive beyond the town is Fairfield Mill, a restored Victorian woollen mill which has heritage displays and exhibitions.
 Pay and display car park with adjacent toilets.

-Leave the car park and turn left on the one-way Main Street.
-Soon approach a T junction, turn sharp right and continue a short distance to a mini-roundabout where you take the first exit towards Dent.
-Beyond the town limits the road descends to cross the River Rawthey on a narrow bridge.
+Turn left out of the car park and immediate left again, back on the one-way Main Street.
+Soon approach a T junction, turn sharp right and continue past school sports fields on the left to a mini-roundabout where you take the first exit towards Dent.
+Beyond the town limits, the road descends to cross the River Rawthey on a narrow bridge.
 Shortly, pass the local golf club and the road bears left into Dentdale valley.
 Continue along the valley road with beautiful views across surrounding fields, woodland, hills and the River Dee.
 The road is narrow in places and some care is needed.
-Eventually the road crosses the River Dee on a narrow bridge.
+Approx 4 miles beyond the River Rawthey crossing, you cross the River Dee on the narrow Barth Bridge.
 Continue approx 0.7 miles to enter Dent village, the main car park is a short distance on the left.